 Ron is a big supporter of not-for-profit community radio because it gives a voice and ear to facets of our community that disappear in typical commercial station programming.
 Community radio lets people create a connection to the many unique slices of our community – ethnic, musical, lifestyle or interests.
 Ron served on the Board of Directors of CKCU for several years, including as its Chair, helping to restructure the finances and management of the station during a very rocky period in its history.
 In the early years, he served as an advisor to the Board of Directors of Valley Heritage Radio.

 In September 2007, Ron created and began broadcasting “Sounds Atlantic” on CJHR 98.7 FM Heritage Radio.
-This is a two-hour program broadcast Sunday evenings from 8-10 and features music from artists throughout Atlantic Canada.
+This is a two-hour program was broadcast Sunday evenings from 8-10 and featured music from artists throughout Atlantic Canada.
 It is now available as a podcast.

 Well – that’s a wrap on the guy in the fancy head gear!